mstiilpenj/brs-nlp-api/README.md

-### API, docs and evaluation code to the methodology proposed on 'A Methodology to Handle Social Media Posts in Brazilian Portuguese for Text Mining Applications'
+### API and datasets to evaluate the proposed methodology at 'A Methodology to Handle Social Media Posts in Brazilian Portuguese for Text Mining Applications'

 #### API

 http://brs-nlp-api.appspot.com/

-#### How To

 #### Available Datasets